dayanbatuofu/CSE571TeamProject/README.md

 #### D* Lite

-### Following command will show the example to do the memory and running time testing for different algorithms
+### Following command will show the example to obtain the memory and running time testing for different

 `test python pacman.py -l mediumMaze -p SearchAgent -a fn=dstarlite,prob=UnknownPositionSearchProblem,heuristic=manhattanHeuristic --frameTime 0 -z .5`